valariz/survev/README.md

-# survev-krityhack 🎯
+# Survev-Krityhack 🎯

-**survev-krityhack** is a cheat tool designed to enhance gameplay in the game survev.io by providing various hacks and modifications.
+**Survev-Krityhack** is a cheat tool designed to enhance gameplay in the game survev.io by providing various hacks and modifications.

 ## Features ✨
 - 🏠 **X-Ray (No Ceilings)**: Removes ceilings from buildings, allowing you to see inside.